Energy Efficiency

 According to a recent study from Schroders Global, three quarters of people who invest say that sustainable investments have become more important to them in the past five years.
 This is driving a global demand for investments that align an attractive financial return with investors’ values and ethics.

-There can often be a wrong impression amongst the public that the world of investing is only for the very wealthy.
+There can often be a wrong impression that the world of investing is only for the wealthy.
 This is not true at all.
-There are many avenues for becoming an investor in a socially driven business from only a few hundred pounds.
-The minimum investment amount in BHESCo for example is only £250.
+There are many ways to start investing from only a few hundred pounds.
+The minimum investment amount in BHESCo for example is only £500.

-There is a tremendous variety of socially conscious investment opportunities, and it is up to individual investors to decide what they want to see their money achieve – do you want to invest in renewable energy projects for example, or in initiatives that tackle poverty or promote education?
+There is a tremendous variety of positive investment opportunities, and it is up to individual investors to decide what they want to see their money achieve – do you want to invest in renewable energy projects, initiatives that tackle poverty, or promote education?

-That choice is up to the preference of each investor, but one thing is common among all investors in the modern age – it has never been easier for investors to mobilise their money for the good of society whilst making them a tidy sum in return.
+That choice is up to each investor, but one thing is common among all investors in the modern age – it has never been easier for investors to mobilise their money for good whilst making them an attractive profit in return.

 Sources